-Amendments to IFRS 16 Leases-Lease Liability in a Sale and Leaseback The entity has adopted the amendments to IFRS 16 for the first time in the current year.
+The group has adopted the amendments to IFRS 16 for the first time in the current year.

-The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions that satisfy the requirements in IFRS 15 Revenue from Contracts with Customers to be accounted for as a sale.
-The amendments require the seller-lessee to determine 'lease payments' or 'revised lease payments' such that the seller-lessee does not recognise a gain or loss that relates to the right of use retained by the seller-lessee, after the commencement date.
+Amendments to IFRS 16 Leases-Lease Liability in a Sale and Leaseback The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions that satisfy the requirements in IFRS 15 Revenue from Contracts with Customers to be accounted for as a sale.
+The amendments require the seller-lessee to determine 'lease payments' or 'revised lease payments' such that the seller-lessee does not recognize a gain or loss that relates to the right of use retained by the seller-lessee, after the commencement date.

-The amendments do not affect the gain or loss recognised by the seller-lessee relating to the partial or full termination of a lease.
-Without these new requirements, a seller-lessee may have recognised a gain on the right of use it retains solely because of a remeasurement of the lease liability (for example, following a lease modification or change in the lease term) applying the general requirements in IFRS 16.
-This could have been particularly the case in a leaseback that includes variable lease payments that do not depend on an index or rate.
+The amendments do not affect the gain or loss recognized by the seller-lessee relating to the partial or full termination of a lease.
+Without these new requirements, a seller-lessee may have recognized a gain on the right of use it retains solely because of a remeasurement of the lease liability (for example, following a lease modification or change in the lease term) applying the general requirements in IFRS 16.
+This could have been